Portal Concepts

 Last updated: 4 minutes read.

-The API Catalogue is a list of APIs that you have published to your portal.
+The API Catalog is a list of APIs that you have published to your portal.

-The API Catalogue entry is not a one-to-one map between an API you manage in Tyk, since you might want to compose multiple managed services into a single public-facing API Facade, a catalogue entry is actually an entry that maps against a security policy.
+The API Catalog entry is not a one-to-one map between an API you manage in Tyk, since you might want to compose multiple managed services into a single public-facing API Facade, a catalog entry is actually an entry that maps against a security policy.

-From the API Catalogue, a user can either:
+From the API Catalog, a user can either:

 When a developer requests a token, a new Auth token is generated on the linked policy, instead of the actual API, since you may wish to publish multi-tier access to the same API (E.g. Bronze / Silver / Gold).